google-research/look-back-when-surprised/README.md

 # Look Back When Surprised: RER++

-This repository serves to open-source the code used in the paper: "[Look Back When Surprised: Stabilizing Reverse Experience Replay for Neural Approximation](https://arxiv.org/abs/2206.03171)". **This is not an officially supported Google product.**
+This repository serves to open-source the code used in the paper: "[Look Back When Surprised: Stabilizing Reverse Experience Replay for Neural Approximation](https://arxiv.org/abs/2206.03171)".

 ### Getting started